larafun/suite/docs/builder.md

 }
 ```

+You can chain the `additional()` method if you need to attach other details to the response.

+---

-This macro is not defined on the Eloquent Query Builder.
+**This macro is not defined on the Eloquent Query Builder!**